ietf-wg-cellar/flac-specification/flac.md

 - **Block**: One or more audio samples that span several channels.

 - **Subblock**: One or more audio samples within a channel.
-So a block contains one subblock for each channel, and all subblocks contain the same number of samples.
+A block contains one subblock for each channel, and all subblocks contain the same number of samples.

 - **Blocksize**: The number of samples in any of a block's subblocks.
 For example, a one second block sampled at 44.1 kHz has a blocksize of 44100, regardless of the number of channels.